Asian Studies

 Special Features

-• The program comprises faculty in departments such as Anthropology, Art, Education, Ethnic Studies, History, Humanities and Religious Studies, Philosophy, Political Science, Psychology, and World Languages and Literatures.
+• The program comprises faculty in departments such as Anthropology, Art, Education, Ethnic Studies, History, Humanities and Religious Studies, Philosophy, Political Science, Psychology, Sociology, Women's and Gender Studies, and World Languages and Literatures.

 • The program strongly encourages students to expand their horizons through training in Asian languages and study abroad opportunities.